diazrenata/replicate-becs/report/ernest_2005_replication.md

 Although the same datasets are now available online, they may have changed somewhat since 2005 (due to error checking, etc).
 Ernest (2005) may also have taken some cleaning and filtering steps, the details of which could have been omitted from the manuscript due to length restrictions.
 For example, many studies using data from the Portal Project omit ground squirrels, because although they may be within the "small mammal" size range, they are not target taxa for the sampling method.

-Ernest (2005) reported summary statistics of her datasets; here I compare them to the corresponding dataset in the 2019 data.
+Ernest (2005) reported summary statistics of the datasets; here I compare them to the corresponding dataset in the 2019 data.

 ``` r
 summary_stats_comparison = compare_summary_stats()